Skip to content

 Client Start Up

-Once the client and the server have both started up you establish the client <-> server connection as you usually would.
-Make sure that the client can replicate information to the server through methods such as replicatable actors, remote procedure calls, or whichever method you prefer.
+Once the client and the server have both started up, establish the client <-> server connection as you usually would.
+Make sure the client can replicate information to the server through methods such as replicatable actors and remote procedure calls, or whichever method you prefer.

-When the connection is open, it is time to perform platform authentication.
+When the connection is open, it's time to perform platform authentication.
 For Steam, how to get the Steam Session Ticket and Steam ID is described in our Steam How-To.
-Though for this use case you should not make the call to LootLocker to create a Steam Session as we will do that from the Server.
+For this use case, though, you shouldn't make the call to LootLocker to create a Steam session — the server will do that instead.

-Then, in our Game client, when the player has logged in to Steam, we send a request to our Server with the Steam ID of our logged in Steam user.
+Then, in your game client, once the player has logged in to Steam, send a request to your server with the Steam ID of the logged-in Steam user.

 Create LootLocker Player from the Server

-Now, back in our server, when we receive the Steam ID from the Game client, we send a request to LootLocker with the Steam ID to create a Steam Account for this user.
+Now, back on your server, when you receive the Steam ID from the game client, send a request to LootLocker with the Steam ID to create a Steam account for this user.

 void OnClientPlayerAuthenticated(const FString& SteamID)